 Rio Grande was a long-time buyer of 4-axle diesels.
 True, nothing else was available in 1941, but going against conventional wisdom the railroad found a way to make B-B traction effective on its steep mountain grades.
 The D&RGW also used a variety of switcher locomotives from all the manufacturers of the day.

 This page has tabular data interspersed with a selection of photographs of the various types.
+This is not intended as a comprehensive reference, but rather as a structure for the photos I have.
+I don’t show the Baldwins or Alco RS-3’s, for instance.

 |Early Diesels (First Generation, through 1957)|